dsniko/dsniko.github.io/_pages/about.md

 **Mentorship and Funding:**

 Throughout his career, Dimitrios has mentored 24 Ph.D. students and 16 postdoctoral researchers, guiding them toward successful careers in both academia and industry.
-He has led $36.5 million in awarded research and has served as a Co-Investigator for an additional $67.3 million from NSF, DOE, the European Commission, EPSRC, SFI, IBM, Cisco, and Sony.
+He has led research initiatives totaling $36.5 million in awarded funding and contributed as Co-Investigator to an additional $67.3 million in grants supported by NSF, DOE, the European Commission, EPSRC, SFI, IBM, Cisco, and Sony.

 **Educational Leadership:**